-Patrick Edgar - National Audit Leader, Media & Telecommunications
+Patrick Edgar - Retired partner and former National Audit Leader, Media & Telecommunications

 Maura Hodge - KPMG IMPACT Audit Leader

-Frank Albarella, Jr. - Audit Partner, Media & Telecommunications
+Frank Albarella, Jr. - National Audit Leader, Media & Telecommunications

 As the U.S. Securities and Exchange Commission (SEC) looks to finalize its climate proposal, media & telecom issuer companies are preparing for regulated disclosure of the impact of climate change on their financial statements.
 They are increasingly measuring their carbon footprints, assessing their environmental, social and governance (ESG) risk factors and gearing up for timely, rigorous ESG reporting.